luketurner/exercise-tracker/README.md

 ## Deploy it yourself

-Exercise-tracker is built for deployment on [Fly.io](https://fly.io).
+Set is built for deployment on [Fly.io](https://fly.io).
 Follow these steps to deploy it yourself.

 1. Change the app name in the `fly.toml` to something unique.
 2. Run `flyctl launch`.
 Deploy with a Postgres instance when prompted.